RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Approach:

 \paragraph{Response Generation.} The LVLM generates responses auto-regressively, employing a causal attention mask to ensure each subsequent token is predicted based solely on the preceding tokens.
 Each response token is generated by sampling from the following probability distribution:

 where $\eta_t$ denotes the response token being generated at timestep $t$, and $\eta_{<t}$ indicates the sequence of tokens generated up to timestep $(t - 1)$.
 This generative process is iteratively continued, appending each newly predicted token to the sequence, until the termination of the sequence.
-By default, Greedy Decoding is used.
-Alternatively, decoding strategies such as Beam Search~\cite{wiseman2016sequence}, Nucleus Sampling~\cite{holtzman2019curious}, or DoLa~\cite{chuang2023dola} can be employed.
+By default, standard multinomial sampling is used.
+Alternatively, decoding strategies such as Beam Search~\citep{wiseman2016sequence}, Nucleus Sampling~\citep{holtzman2019curious}, or DoLa~\citep{chuang2023dola} can be employed.